DobrinGanev/react-hooks-examples/README.md

 }); // use empty array to subscribe once on component did mount
 ```

-The above `useEffects` will subscribe and unsubcribe on every re-render
+The above `useEffect` will subscribe and unsubcribe on every re-render